Azerbaijan Airlines Flight 8243: Aftermath

 A crisis centre was established at the Russian consulate in Oral.
 Diplomatic staff were also sent to the crash site.
 Representatives from the Azerbaijani consulate in Aktau were also deployed to the crash site.
 A special medical team and related equipment were also dispatched from Azerbaijan.
 On the day of the accident, one of the aircraft's two flight recorders was located by a search team.
 The second was confirmed to be recovered the next day.

 Azerbaijan Airlines suspended its Baku–Grozny–Baku and Baku–Makhachkala–Baku flights for the duration of the investigation.
 It also opened a hotline for relatives of those on board and changed its social media profiles to black as a sign of mourning.
 The Israeli flag carrier El Al suspended flights from Tel Aviv to Moscow for a week "citing developments in Russia's airspace".
 It later extended the suspension until the end of March 2025.
 On 27 December Azerbaijan Airlines also suspended flights to Sochi, Volgograd, Ufa, Samara, Mineralnye Vody, Nizhny Novgorod, Vladikavkaz and Saratov, citing "security reasons", likely due to the investigation finding anti aircraft missile damage in the aircraft.
 Qazaq Air also suspended its flights from Astana to Yekaterinburg until 27 January 2025 citing similar concerns.
 Flydubai also suspended flights to Sochi and Mineralnye Vody for a few days.
 Turkmenistan Airlines also suspended flights from Ashgabat to Moscow Domodedovo Airport from 30 December until 31 January.

+The pilots of the plane and flight attendant Hokuma Aliyeva were buried at the II Alley of Honor.
+President Ilham Aliyev posthumously awarded them the title of National Hero of Azerbaijan, while the two surviving crew members, Zulfiqar Asadov and Aydan Rahimli, were awarded the Order of "Rashadat" (Courage) of the 1st degree.